Russian doctors, nurses face more risks as virus cases grow

 “I know of cases of hospital administrations not reporting medics getting infected because it may lead to sealing off the facility for quarantine and halting its operations,” Galperin told The Associated Press.

-The number of coronavirus cases in Russia has risen quickly to more than 87,000 with nearly 800 deaths, although some in the West question the accuracy of those reports.
-Most of Russia's big cities have been locked down since March 30 under measures set to expire Thursday.
+The number of coronavirus cases in Russia has risen quickly to more than 93,000 with 867 deaths, although some in the West question the accuracy of those reports.
+Most of Russia's big cities have been locked down since March 30 under measures that were extended to May 11.

 Of 285 virus hot spots in the country, medical facilities account for more than half, said Deputy Prime Minister Tatyana Golikova.